fogus/spiel/pyramidenspiel/initiative/README.markdown

 Examples:

--   Andy wins on his 7th pyramid, which is a medium, meaning his score for the round is 14 points
+-   Kristin wins on her 7th pyramid, which is a medium, meaning her score for the round is 14 points
 -   Alison wins on her 1st pyramid with a large, meaning her score for the round is 3 points